Rhymlore/htcondor-web/experimental/ospool/byoc/stampede2.md

   <meta name="robots" content="noindex">
 ---

-This recipe assumes that you have decided to use your XRAC allocation for Stampede2 to run one of your HTCondor jobs.
+This recipe assumes that you have decided to use your allocation for Stampede2 to run one of your HTCondor jobs.
 It takes you step by step through the process of Bringing Your Own Capacity (BYOC) in the form of an allocation to an OSG Connect access point and using that